-To protect your controller, it is important to disconnect and cover the Atlas 4 by wrapping with a plastic bag OR removing the controller from the grow area while using sulphur vaporizers in your grow room.
+To protect your controller, it is important to disconnect and cover the Atlas 2 by wrapping with a plastic bag OR remove the controller from the grow area while using sulphur vaporizers in your grow room.
 Titan Controls can analyze and detect CO2 components that have been contaminated and damaged by sulphur vaporization.
-We reserve the right to not repair these defective units under warranty, however we can repair and return your Atlas 4 for a fee, if you would like.
+We reserve the right to not repair these defective units under warranty, however we can repair and return your Atlas 2 for a fee, if you would like.

 My CO2 monitor/controller is reading really high all the time.
 What's wrong with it?

-We hear this a lot.
-The main issue is the 2000 ppm of CO2 we exhale when we're breathing.
-If you're in your room and you see that the ppm is high, leave the area for an hour or so and turn off your CO2 source, then peek your head in and check the reading, it should be reading under 1000 ppm depending upon how well your room is sealed.
-After observing your CO2 Monitor/Controller for awhile, you'll start to see what your normal ppm level is in your room.
+We hear this question a lot.
+The main issue is the 40,000 ppm of CO2 we exhale when we're breathing.
+If you're in your room and you see that the ppm is high, leave the area for an hour or so and turn off your CO2 source, then peek your head in and check the reading, it should be reading under 1000 ppm mattering on how well your room is sealed.
+After observing your Atlas 2 CO2 Monitor/Controller for awhile, you'll start to see what your normal ppm level is in your room.
 The normal outdoor ppm is 400 ppm to 600 ppm based on where you live (city vs. rural).

 Should I run my CO2 at night?

 No, you shouldn't.
 Plants photosynthesize CO2 only during the daylight hours.
 At night, the plants expire CO2 and have no use for CO2.
 So, save yourself some money and only dose CO2 during daylight hours when it does the most good for the plants.